-Once you’ve built a list you will always have a captive audience to connect with.
+Once you’ve built a list you’ll always have a captive audience to connect with.

-You can start small and then eventually grow your list to an unlimited amount of subscribers that you can communicate with, all with a click of a button.
+You can start small and then eventually grow your list to an unlimited amount of subscribers that you can communicate with in the click of a button.
 This is ultra powerful stuff!

-This means you won’t have to wait for Google or other sources to send you traffic; you will have your own built-in traffic source!
+This means you won’t have to wait for Google or other outside sources to send you traffic; you’ll have your own built-in traffic source!

 Now I know you’ve probably heard that it takes money to build a list, and maybe you don’t have the funds or aren’t ready to invest the money into list building yet.

-Well that’s definitely understandable – especially when you’re just getting started.
+Well that’s definitely understandable – especially when you’re just starting out.

 But what you need to realize is that just like everything in business, it’s an investment.
 And the investment in building your list can turn out to be one of the best investments you could ever make.

-The returns that you can get from a solid list is definitely worth the investment.
+The sheer returns that you can get from building a solid list is definitely worth the investment.